 Recognition and Intervention

 Inform the potential victim of trafficking that you are mandated by law to report certain disclosures.
 Monitor their verbal and nonverbal cues.
-Be alert to your facial expressions, body language, and any nonverbal cues you are exhibiting.
+Be alert to your facial expressions, body language, and any nonverbal signals you are exhibiting.
 Avoid stereotyping and revictimizing the potential victim as they disclose information.

 Communicating with Potential Victims

-Communicating with victims of human trafficking can be intimidating for health-care providers.
+Communicating with victims of human trafficking can be intimidating for healthcare providers.
 The Department of HHS created a resource called Messages for Communicating with Victims of Human Trafficking as part of their Rescue and Restore Campaign in 2016.
 These messages assist healthcare providers in building a rapport with the victim and promoting a trusting environment.

 Sample Messages to Ease Communication

-Sample messages for communicating with a victim of human trafficking according to the Department of HHS.
+Sample messages for communicating with a victim of human trafficking, according to the Department of HHS.

 We are here to help you, and our priority is your safety.
 We can keep you safe and protected.